catalyst-team/catalyst/README.md

 It was developed with a focus on reproducibility, fast experimentation and code/ideas reusing.
-Being able to research/develop something new, rather then write another regular train loop.
+Being able to research/develop something new, rather than write another regular train loop.

 Break the cycle - use the Catalyst!